o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/development/behavior-context.md

 You can use Script Canvas to expose runtime code in a visual authoring environment using the behavior context\.
 In addition to this topic, it is recommended that you also read the [Programmer's Guide to Entities and Components](/docs/user-guide/features/engine/components/_index.md) and [Behavior Context](/docs/userguide/components/entity-system-reflection-behavior-context.md)\.

-The following code architecture diagram shows the relationship between Script Canvas and the behavior context in Amazon Lumberyard\.
+The following code architecture diagram shows the relationship between Script Canvas and the behavior context in Open 3D Engine\.

 ![\[Script Canvas code architecture\]](/images/user-guide/scripting/script-canvas/script-canvas-code-architecture-1.png)